Current Music Bio - Spanish Original Song and Guitar

 Then we started playing at the Okines Community Garden, Dodges Ferry's mini answer to Ceres Community Environment Park Melbourne.
 Ash Dargan (Coloured Stone) used to join us to play Djembe and American Indian flute.

-Playing a variety of instruments since a young age means music has been a large part of my life since the age of 7.
+Way Back Then: Playing a variety of instruments since a young age means music has been a large part of my life since the age of 7.
 Around 2003 my son had a few guitar lessons which inspired me to pick up the guitar, the instrument I passed music with in college.
 From then on I made a pact that in my 9-5 job I would get up at 5 am and practice guitar at least 40 minutes a day.
 At that time I was going through the Real books keeping hold of the Jazz standards I’d learned more than 10 years ago when teaching sax and using guitar to accompany a full contingent of private students I was teaching in Melbourne back in the 1980’s.